Feeding And Swallowing Program

 The Swallowing Disorders Program diagnoses and treats infants, toddlers and school-aged children with a variety of feeding and swallowing problems, including dysphagia.

-The Swallowing Disorders Program evaluations are done at our Waltham site.
+The Feeding and Swallowing Program evaluations are done at Boston Children's at Waltham and Boston Children's Physicians Weymouth.

 The program's interdisciplinary staff includes specialists in: